 The very nature of PSHE is that it is not an exam subject.
-Topics covered in PSHE lessons do not have formal GCSE qualifications; however assessment for learning opportunities are built in and are also enhanced with self-evaluation and reflective chances.
+Topics covered in PSHE lessons do not have formal GCSE qualifications; however assessment for learning opportunities are built in and are also enhanced with self-evaluation and chances for students to be reflective.
 All students at 'The Bishop' have an hour of PSHE each week.

 Evidence suggests that effective PSHE programmes address teenage pregnancy, substance misuse, unhealthy eating, lack of physical activity, and improved emotional and mental health.
 The skills and attributes developed throughout PSHE education are also shown to increase academic attainment and attendance rates, particularly among students from disadvantaged socio-economic backgrounds.
-This in turn improves employability and boosts social mobility
+This in turn improves employability and boosts social mobility.